 To make the easy t-shirt dress simply pick a coordination old t-shirt and your favorite fabric.
 You will make a skirt and sew it to the shirt to make a diy t-shirt dress!So I have a super easy and fun T-shirt dress Pattern and Tutorial with two bow options.
 I was able to use a 1/2 yard for each toddler t-shirt dress.
 For the shorter dress (3T) I had a little more fabric and made a larger bow and for the longer dress (5T) I made a smaller bow and attached it to the collar.
 For sizes 6 and up you will probably need a whole yard for the correct width.

 - Old T-shirt, dress, or boatneck style t-shirt pattern

 - 1/2 to 1 yard of quilting cotton fabric, I used the Derby Day Fabrics

-- Fabric Bow Sewing Pattern
+- Fabric Bow Sewing Pattern in the Resource Library

 - Using either a t-shirt or a dress that is too short determine where you would like to cut the t-shirt.
 I generally use the belly button as a reference point at which to cut.
 Add a half inch for the seam allowance.

 - Measure either a skirt or from the belly button to where you would like the dress length to end.
 I usually measure just below the knees.

 - Add a half inch to both sides and the top for seam allowance.
 For the bottom add a full inch so you can hem it.
 Mark and cut.